2018 Billy Monger

 2002 Steve Curtis MBE

-For winning as driver in the World, European and Pole Position championships in offshore powerboat racing.
+For winning as throttleman in the World, European and Pole Position championships in offshore powerboat racing.

-The Segrave Certificate of Achievement was also awarded, to Bjørn Rune Gjelsten, for winning as throttleman in the same three championships.
+The Segrave Certificate of Achievement was also awarded, to Bjørn Rune Gjelsten, for winning as Pilot 1 Driver in the same three championships.

 2001 Tim Ellison